Szczekociny: History

 Szczekociny was the location of a motte-and-bailey castle from the 13th-14th century, which is now an archaeological site.
-First mention of Szczekociny comes from 1307.
+The First mention of Szczekociny comes from 1307.
 At that time, the village belonged to the Odrowąż noble family.
-It was administratively located in the Lelów County in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+It was administratively located in Lelów County in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 In the late 14th century Szczekociny became the seat of the Odrowąż family, emerging as a local trade and craft center.
 It was granted town rights in 1398.
-In the 16th century, the town, together with other locations of Lesser Poland, enjoyed the period of prosperity known as the Polish Golden Age.
-In the mid-17th century, however, it was completely destroyed by the Swedes, during the Swedish invasion, and did not recover until the 18th century, when it belonged to the Dembiński noble family, whose efforts resulted in reconstruction of most buildings.
-The owners remodelled local parish church and built a palace, which still exists, and which in 1787 hosted King Stanislaus Augustus.
+In the 16th century, the town, together with other locations in Lesser Poland, enjoyed a period of prosperity known as the Polish Golden Age.
+In the mid-17th century, however, it was completely destroyed by the Swedes, during the Swedish invasion, and did not recover until the 18th century, when it belonged to the Dembiński noble family, whose efforts resulted in the reconstruction of most buildings.
+The owners remodelled the local parish church and built a palace, which still exists, and which in 1787 hosted King Stanislaus Augustus.
 The Battle of Szczekociny was fought near the town on June 6, 1794, during the Kościuszko Uprising.

 After the Third Partition of Poland in 1795, Szczekociny was annexed by the Kingdom of Prussia, then it passed to the short-lived Duchy of Warsaw in 1807 and ultimately became part of Russian-controlled Congress Poland after Napoleon's defeat and the duchy's dissolution in 1815.
 In the 19th century Szczekociny changed hands several times, belonging to the families of Czacki, Lubieński and Halpert.
 During the January Uprising, on January 23, 1864, a Polish insurgent unit attacked Russian troops stationed in the town.
 As punishment for the uprising, in 1870 the Russian authorities demoted Szczekociny to the status of a village, and at that time, first Jews began to settle there.

 Following World War I, in 1918, Poland regained independence and control of Szczekociny.
 In the Second Polish Republic, it was part of Kielce Voivodeship, and on January 1, 1923, town rights were restored.
 In the 1920s Szczekociny had over 6,000 inhabitants, the most in its history.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
-The war resulted in the death of 2,000 residents, including 90 percent of its Jewish residents, and the destruction of over 75% of the town.
+The war resulted in the deaths of 2,000 residents, including 90 percent of its Jewish residents, and the destruction of over 75% of the town.
 During the war Szczekociny was a major center of anti-German resistance.
 In the summer of 1944, as part of Operation Tempest, local Home Army units tried to capture Szczekociny, destroying bridges over the Pilica and the Żebrówka rivers.

-Since 1999, it has belonged to Silesian Voivodeship, despite the fact that it had never been part of Silesia.
+Since 1999, it has belonged to the Silesian Voivodeship, despite the fact that it had never been part of Silesia.

 On 3 March 2012 a train crash took place near Szczekociny, when two passenger trains collided head-on.
 16 passengers were killed.
 The incident provoked condolences from the leaders of a number of European countries.